Analytical description of the survival probability of coherent states in regular regimes: Survival probability in two-degree-of-freedom models

-In Fig.~\ref{fig:disga2} (a) and Fig.~\ref{fig:disga2} (b), we show the energies $\{E_k^{(i)}\}$ of each Gaussian sub-sequence of the coherent states from Fig.~\ref{fig:dis} (b) and Fig.~\ref{fig:dis} (f), respectively.
-The energies are obtained numerically, although they could also be estimated from a semi-classical analysis.
-The insets of Fig.~\ref{fig:disga2} (a) and (b) confirm the validity of Eq.~(\ref{shift}).
+This is an important step in the derivation of an expression for $SP_I^{(ij)}(t)$.
+In figure~\ref{fig:disga2} (a) and figure~\ref{fig:disga2} (b), we show the energies $\{E_k^{(i)}\}$ of each Gaussian sub-sequence of the coherent states from figure~\ref{fig:dis} (b) and figure~\ref{fig:dis} (f), respectively.
+The insets of figure~\ref{fig:disga2} (a) and (b) confirm the validity of (\ref{shift}).
 The agreement is not perfect, but it should improve for larger $J$.

-The other steps involved in the derivation are similar to those taken in Sec.~\ref{Sec:LMG}.
-An equation equivalent to Eq.~(\ref{SPsuman}) is used for

-By fitting the sub-sequences of components with Gaussian functions, we can obtain the mean energy $\bar{E}_i$, the width $\sigma_i$, and the amplitude $A_i$.
-Three Gaussians ($i=1,2,3$) are used for the state in Fig.~\ref{fig:dis} (b) and two ($i=1,2$) for the state in Fig.~\ref{fig:dis} (f).